Pine processionary: Life cycle

 Though most individuals of the species only live one year, some in high altitudes or more northern areas may survive for over two years.
 Each female lays an "enormous number" of eggs near the tops of pine trees.
 After hatching, the larvae eat pine needles while progressing through five stages of development (instars).
 To survive through the winter, the caterpillars construct a nest of silk threads, making them one of the few species of temperate zone insects where the larvae develop in winter.
 Around the beginning of April, the caterpillars leave the nests in the procession for which the species is known.
 They burrow underground, pupate, and emerge between mid May and August.

 The eggs are laid in cylindrical bodies ranging from 4 to 5 cm in length.
 The eggs are covered with scales which come from the female and mimic pine shoots.

 The larva is a major forest pest, living communally in large "tents", usually in pine trees but occasionally in cedar or larch, marching out at night in single file (hence the common name) to feed on the needles.
 There are often several such tents in a single tree.
 When they are ready to pupate, the larvae march in their usual fashion to the ground, where they disperse to pupate singly on or just below the surface.

 The moth's pupal stage occurs in a white silken cocoon under soil.
 The pupae measure around 20 mm and are a pale brownish-yellow that changes into a dark reddish brown.

 As an adult, T. pityocampa has predominantly light brown forewings with brown markings.
 The moth's hindwings are white.
 Females have larger wingspans of 36 to 49 mm, compared to a male's 31 to 39 mm.
 Adults only live for a single day, when they mate and lay eggs.
-How far they are able to spread depends on how far the female is able to fly during her short time as an adult.
+Males are able to fly several tens of kilometres, but the moth's dispersal depends on how far the female is able to fly during her short time as an adult.
 Her average flying distance is 1.7 km, with a maximum recorded of 10.5 km.